Corp-to-Corp Relationships through Chase Technology Consultants

 Required documents necessary to work with CTC through a Corp-to-Corp Relationship:

-Every week an authorized representative from the Corp entity will fill out a CTC administered time sheet with the appropriate hours worked for the specified pay period.
-The time sheet must be signed by the CTC client authorized agent which qualifies the hours posted for the particular pay period.
+Every week an authorized representative from the corp entity will fill out a CTC administered time sheet with the appropriate hours worked for the specified pay period.
+The time sheet must be signed by the CTC client authorized agent which qualifies the hours posted for the particular pay period, and binds the CTC client into payment for those hours.

-Once the time sheet has been signed, it is the responsibility of the Corp entity to generate a professional invoice based upon the agreed hourly rate that will be referenced in the Subcontractor Services Agreement.
+Once the time sheet has been signed, it is the responsibility of the corp entity to generate a professional invoice based upon the agreed hourly rate that can be found and referenced in the Subcontractor Services Agreement.
 The invoice along with the signed time sheet will then need to be faxed to our corporate office for processing and filing.

-All invoices received from the Corp entity are to be paid the same day that CTC successfully collects payment from its client.
+All invoices and time sheets received from the corp entity are to be paid the same day that CTC successfully collects payment from its client.
 Typically, CTC has contract terms net 15 or net 30 days with contract clients.